fginter/fginter.github.io/publications.md

 title: Publications
 ---

-The up-to-date list of publications can be found at the [BioNLP research group pages](http://bionlp.utu.fi/publications.html).
+The up-to-date list of publications can be found at the [TurkuNLP research group pages](https://turkunlp.org/).
 Search for "Ginter" in the author field.